The annual MS Readathon 2019 has just launched. Bookworms – get your reading wiggle on for a great cause! It’s MS Readathon Time!

 Read And Help Charity at The Same Time

-There are some great rewards and prizes up for grabs too!
+There are really great reading rewards up for grabs – including 10 brand new iPads!

 - Information leaflets and posters for each class

 - individual sponsorship packs for each child (including letter to their parents)